3lp4tr0n/BeaconHunter/README.md

 ##### Network Beacon Score

-Score is determined by calculating the time difference between beacon callbacks, then calculating the 1st derivative of delta time between callbacks, and then feeding the answer to an inverse function `100/x` where x is the 1st derivative of delta time between callbacks.
+Score is determined by calculating the time difference between beacon callbacks (delta), then calculating the 1st derivative of delta, and then feeding the answer to an inverse function `100/x` where x is the 1st derivative of delta.
 (Note: There is probably a better way, but it works)

 ![image](https://user-images.githubusercontent.com/32691065/116275255-71e5b080-a751-11eb-8381-2da3ffe0e9cc.png)